simondettling/PlexHue/readme.md

 # PlexHue
 PlexHue is a PHP Application which connects Plex to the Philips Hue Lighting System.
 As an example, you can trigger a certain light state when starting to watch a movie on a defined player.
 When pausing or stopping the movie, the lights will resume to the original state.

-## IMPORTANT
-PlexHue and this Documentation is work in progress and is not feature complete yet!

 ## Prerequisites
 * PHP 7.0 or greater with curl extension.
 * Plex Pass (https://www.plex.tv/plex-pass/) (required for using the Webhooks in Plex Media Server)